Refrigerator Water Filter Problems & How to Fix Them

 🔍 Is the filter properly installed?

 A filter that isn't fully locked in can block water flow entirely.
-Remove and re-insert the filter, ensuring it clicks into place.
+Remove and re-insert until it clicks.

 🔍 Is the dispenser locked?

-Many fridges have a child lock feature.
-Check your control panel for a lock icon and hold the lock button for 3 seconds to disable it.
+Many fridges have a child lock.
+Hold the lock button for 3 seconds to disable it.

 🔍 Is the water line frozen?